-"I've got 24 hours to produce it, don't I?" and "It doesn't matter, I know my licence number." had to be the two most common responses I received when I stopped a driver that wasn't carrying their licence with them.
+"I've got 24 hours to produce it, don't I?" and "It doesn't matter, I know my licence number." had to be the two most common responses I received when I stopped someone that wasn't carrying their driver's licence with them.
 Yes, you may know the number, but if my past experience is any indication, most of you don't know a lot of the other details such as class, expiry date, restrictions or even your security keyword!

 "So what?" you say, "You can look it up."
-Yes, I was able look it up if the system was working, but how could I be sure that it was really you, especially since the police don't have access to licence pictures on the computers in their cars.
-Add the fact that your friends have a similar physical description and may also know your licence number and it begins to really get interesting.
+Yes, I was able look it up if the system was working, but how could I be sure that it was really you, especially since the police don't have access to driver's licence pictures on the computers in their cars.
+Add the fact that your friends may have a similar physical description and may also know your licence number and it begins to really get interesting.

 Occasionally your "friend" would try to convince me that they were you when I had my pen poised over my ticket book.
 Often they were unlicenced, prohibited from driving or would be if they were convicted of the offence I was preparing to write.
 Why not avoid the whole mess and personate you?
 I wouldn't know I was issuing the ticket to the wrong person.